Photo courtesy of @lorenzo.kadience

-Cozy Friedman is a stylist and the founder of Cozy's Cuts For Kids, a children's salon that first opened in 1994.
+Cozy Friedman is a stylist and the founder of Cozy's Cuts For Kids, a children's salon in New York City that first opened in 1994.
 She went on to launch her own hair product line, SoCozy Professional Hair Care for Children, and published a book, Cozy’s Complete Guide to Girls’ Hair.
-Cozy is one of the original NaturallyCurly columnists and a long-time curlfriend, and she has been generous to help our readers over the years with their most pressing kids' curly questions.
+Cozy is one of the original NaturallyCurly columnists and a long-time curlfriend, and she has been generous enough to help our readers over the years with their most pressing questions about their kids' curls.

 My 15-month-old son is biracial and his hair is very curly but also very dry/brittle/frizzy.
 I'm not sure what my routine should look like or what child-safe products I should be using.
 From reading tonight, I do know I need to stop washing his hair so much and also get him a satin blanket for the crib and scarf for the car seat.
 Can you help?

 You are off to a great start already by just decreasing the frequency of shampooing!
 The next step will be to start using conditioner as much as possible.
 It can be tricky with a 15-month-old, because you obviously don't have unlimited time to condition and rinse after doing the same with shampoo.
-I recommend that you use a 2 in 1 Shampoo & Conditioner, in order to maximize your time.
-Try So Cozy Tropical Fruit Conditioning Shampoo.
-In between days when you aren't shampooing, be sure to use a leave-in conditioner.
-So Cozy Fruity Delight is great because it's a spray-in, so it's very easy to apply and it smells absolutely delicious, so your son will actually like it!
+I recommend that you use a use a product that lets you do both at once, in order to maximize your time.
+Try So Cozy Cinch 3 in 1 Shampoo + Conditioner + Bodywash.
+In between wash days, while you aren't shampooing, be sure to use a leave-in conditioner.
+So Cozy Cinch Detangler + Leave-In Conditioner is great because it's a spray-in, so it's very easy to apply and it smells absolutely delicious, so your son will actually like it!

-My daughter is biracial.
-My 2 1/2-year-old daughter's hair is pretty managable but since it has started growing it seem the hair on the crown will not define like the rest of the hair.
+My 2 1/2-year-old daughter is biracial.
+Her hair is pretty managable but since it has started growing it seem the hair on the crown will not define like the rest of the hair.
 It gets frizzy.
-I have add more leave-in but it still gets frizzy only on the top.
+I have added more leave-in but it still gets frizzy only on the top.
 Why is this?

 It's not unusual for toddlers to have more than one type of hair texture, as new hair is growing in.
-The key is to do what you are already doing—treating it differently than the rest of the hair.
+The key is to do what you are already doing—treat it differently than the rest of the hair.
 I would recommend using a little lightweight styling gel to help define and hold the curls.
-Be sure to use an alcohol-free gel such as So Cozy Groovy Grape so that hair does not get dried out.
+Be sure to use an alcohol-free gel such as So Cozy Boing Curl Gel-Cream so that hair does not get dried out.

 I really want to know about braids.
 I don't have experience with them being a redhead with board straight hair.
 I had an African American woman tell me once to never never braid my daughter's hair.
 She said it will pull it out and make sores on her head.
 I can french braid but she has breakage from wearing it all these years in one ponytail that it never stays put.
 I have often pulled it up it two high ponytails on her head then turned each ponytail into two braids, French braided it and various other things and the moment she hits school, she takes it down and puts it into one ponytail.